YOUR QUESTIONS ANSWERED

 Q: Why do the edges on some of the rose petals turn brown?

-A: These are the protective petals on a rose.
-It will be more prevelant on light colored roses but simply remove the browning petals to allow for the inner petals to bloom.
+A: These are called guard petals.
+They will be more prevelant on light colored roses but simply remove the browning petals to allow for the inner petals to bloom.